 Directions:

-- Cook the penne pasta according to package directions until al dente; drain and set aside.
+- Cook penne according to package directions, drain.

-- Transfer the mixture to a baking dish and top with mozzarella and Parmesan cheese.
+- Transfer to baking dish and top with cheeses.

 Sausage & Lentil Stew